unional/typescript-blackbook/style-guide/default/arrays.md

 ### Type declaration
 - Use the literal syntax for type declaration.
 Unless the type is complex

+  > Why?
+The `Array<>` syntax is visually clear that your type is an array.
+  > It also provides better focus on the internal type.

   ```ts
   // bad
   const items: Array<string>;